Health and Safety

 Right to Know

-You have the right to obtain information about hazards associated with your workplace or learning activities.
+You have the right to information about hazards associated with your workplace or learning activities.
 Hazards are anything that has the potential to cause an injury or illness.

 Right to Participate